websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-administration-and-tuning/synonym-sets.md

 1. Create another Web Content Article with English and French translations.
 Add _logement_ to the French title.

 1. Switch to the French locale and search for _maison_.
 Both articles are returned.

+**Disclaimer**: Just like other default configurations, the index mappings and settings can change between versions and, sometimes in Fix Packs/Service Packs.
+Therefore, customizations like this should be reviewed and adapted, if needed, when upgrading or moving to a new patch level.
+In addition, Liferay's Search team plans to add support for more languages out-of-the-box in future verisons which can make the customization unnecessary.